JeffreyLeeLi/jeffreyleeli.github.io/_posts/2014-07-07-login-raspberry-pi-remotely-via-uart-console.md

 [CoolTerm](http://freeware.the-meiers.org/) is a cross-platform solution for UART communication, which is the best one as far as I know, at least until now, ever since the minute I had my hands on it.

-The UART parameters for Raspberry Pi is:
+The UART parameters for Raspberry Pi are:

     - Baud Rate   : 115200 bps
     - Data Bits   : 8
     - Parity      : None
     - Stop Bits   : 1
     - Flow Control: No

 If you prefer, you can set `CR` to emulate `Enter` key.